jnicoleoliveira/SPECData/README.md

 # SPECdata
 SPECdata, is an open source, interactive tool which is designed to simplify and greatly accelerate spectral analysis and discovery.
-This software tool combines both automated and manual components that free the user from computation, while giving him/her considerable flexibility to assign, manipulate, interpret and export their analysis.
+This software tool combines both automated and manual components that free the user from computation, while giving him/her considerable flexibility to assign, manipulate, interpret and export_cleaned_lines their analysis.

 ## Requirements
 * Python 2.7